 "Number Line" made its Phish debut on 3/6/09 as the second set opener for the first of three nights of reunion that emerged from the birth canal of the mothership.
 The song was slightly reworked after the Hampton performance with a new verse ("And when I see you coming down the line...") added over the bridge connecting the verses and the guitar solo.

 Of the fourteen subsequent versions in 2009, five occupied this same all-important mood-setting second set slot in the lineup.
 Most notable of these is the 8/16/09 SPAC version which veered so far out into jam space that the "Number Line" upon which it had been based definitely formed some imaginary numbers before resolving into "Twenty Years Later."
 The version that opened the third set of the 10/31/09 Festival 8 show was heavily infused with an essence of Exile and served as the perfect way to start the celebration of one of those moments that will be forever marked on the "Number Line" of all those in attendance... and those who were not.
-Of the "Number Lines" that have followed, only the 6/12/10 Blossom version – which once again culminated "Twenty Years Later" – has approached the number of significant digits the song deserves; in this case, most of them were unraveling from a dimensional space "somewhere within the passing future" that exists only inside Mike's bass.
+Of the "Number Lines" that have followed, only the 6/12/10 Blossom and 8/17/10 Jones Beach versions have approached the number of significant digits the song deserves.